Prepultrue/charts/docs/Charts/Deployment/Azure-Setup-Full.md

                 "kubernetes.io/os": linux
 {{</ code >}}

-In our case, we want production Letsencrypt certificates hence letsencrypt-prod (mentioned twice here and in values-aks.yaml).
-If you are doing testing you can use letsencrypt-staging.
+In our case, we want production Letsencrypt certificates hence letsencrypt-prod (mentioned twice here and in `values-aks.yaml`).
+If you are doing testing you can use `letsencrypt-staging`.
 See Microsoft article for more details.

+{{% alert color="warning" %}}
 Please do not forget to use your email address here.
+{{% /alert %}}

 Apply the yaml file:
 ```bash